function61/nx/readme.md

 - Print PDF just-like-you-see-it to the printer (no more browser-based differences)
 - Raw printer-level access (control the printer in its own language)

+Features:

+- Clean, modern integration.
+Works with all desktop browsers.
-If you need to print labels, we also have [LabelCloud](https://function61.com/products/labelcloud/) offering, which is built on NX Print's technology.
+- Supports printing labels.
+Head over to [LabelCloud](https://function61.com/products/labelcloud/) offering, which is built on NX Print's technology.

 Download
 --------